jasmin-software/dotnet_a2a_demo/1. A2A Agent Discovery/README.md

 dotnet add package Microsoft.Agents.AI.A2A --version 1.0.0-preview.260402.1
 ```
 ## Program.cs
 Open your application in VS code.

-Replace the content in `Program.cs` with the following C# code in sequence:
+Replace the content in `Program.cs` with the following code in sequence:

 ### Connect to the web A2A Agent and get agent card: